 - In a sauce pan, combine ketchup, honey, molasses, and liquid smoke.

-- Heat the saucepan over medium low and let the sauce simmer for about 1 hour.
+- Heat the saucepan over medium-low and let the sauce simmer for about 30 minutes to 1 hour.
 If not used the same day, store in the refrigerator in an airtight container.

 Notes